Home Water Heaters Review, Types, and Selecting Tips

 Features: Consider additional features such as a commercial-grade anode, heat traps, PV or DV models, anti-scale devices, brass drain valves, eco-friendly and low NOx burners, advanced electronics with LCD display, Wi-Fi capability, voice-activation systems, condensing technology, and others.

-As discussed earlier, there is a wide range of water heaters available that can cater to various home types and sizes, depending on the availability of natural gas or electricity and whether you reside in southern or northern regions.
+As discussed earlier, there is a wide range of water heater types available that can cater to various home types and sizes, depending on the availability of natural gas or electricity and whether you reside in southern or northern regions.

 If your current water heater is ten years old or older, it's worth considering the purchase of a new, more efficient unit with advanced safety features, particularly if you live in an area with hard water (high mineral content).